creativeprojects/gopenhab/README.md

 - authentication: User/Password or APIKey not supported yet
 - many other things but I forgot where I stopped 6 months ago :-)

+# Limitations of the mock openHAB server for testing

+- When the server receives a `command` event, it doesn't follow with any corresponding `state` event.
+You need to publish the `state` events manually if you need them.